 As parents, our first instinct may be to ban our children from social media, disable the wi-fi or turn off the data access.
 But this can actually compound the problem, making your child feel as if they’re being punished and heightening their sense of social exclusion.

-If you find it’s happening to a young person in your care, there are four simple steps that can help minimise the harm:
+If you find it’s happening to a young person in your care, these simple steps can help minimise the harm:

 - Collect evidence of the cyberbullying material.

-- If the material is not removed within 48 hours, make a report to eSafety.
+- Report the cyberbullying to the social media service where it is occurring.
+If the material is not removed, make a report to eSafety.

 - Block the offending user.